Mohammad99Azim/data-structures-and-algorithms/sorting/merge/README.md

 ![](../../images/traceMergSort.jpg)
 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-following the merge sort algorithm to sort the array
+the approach did i take is following the merge sort algorithm to sort the array in less time complexity the other sort algorithms take O(n^2) but merge sort take O(n log(n)) complexity time. so in general i took the less complexity approach

 Space : O(n) because it use all indexes to create the left and right